museum exhibition with artwork of cows and food

 Featuring more than 100 works in a variety of media from the renowned collections of Jordan D. Schnitzer and his Family Foundation, The Art of Food showcases how some of the most prominent artists of the twentieth and twenty-first centuries have considered this universal subject.
 Organized thematically, it uses an artistic lens to examine the subject of food beyond its purpose as body fuel.

 Presented by the Jordan Schnitzer Museum of Art WSU and curated by Olivia Miller at the University of Arizona Museum of Art.
-Funding for this exhibition is provided by the David G. Pollart Center for Arts and Humanities, the Samuel H. and Patricia W. Smith Endowment, and friends of the museum.
+Funding for this exhibition and related programs has been made possible by a grant from Jordan Schnitzer and The Harold & Arlene Schnitzer CARE Foundation.
+Additional support has been provided by the David G. Pollart Center for Arts and Humanities, the Samuel H. and Patricia W. Smith Endowment, and friends of the museum.

 Location

-The Jordan Schnitzer Museum of Art WSU is located in the Crimson Cube (on Wilson Road across from Martin Stadium and the CUB) on the WSU Pullman campus.
+The Jordan Schnitzer Museum of Art WSU is located in the Crimson Cube (on Wilson Road across from Martin Stadium/Gesa Field and the CUB) on the WSU Pullman campus.

 Exhibition Artworks